-In the development of the ORSA process of 2020 several adverse scenarios were tested on the underwriting risks, and their impact on global solvency needs was analysed.
+In the development of the 2021 ORSA process, various adverse scenarios on underwriting risks were tested, and their impact on overall solvency needs was analysed.

 3.2.
-Market risk
+MARKET RISK

-3.2.a.
-Exposure to market risks
+3.2.A.
+EXPOSURE TO MARKET RISKS

 VidaCaixa, by virtue of the assets in which it intervenes to cover the commitments insured, is mainly and inherently exposed to market risks.